oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 If :attr:`~ConnectParams.config_dir` is not specified, then the following error is returned::

-    DPY-4027: no configuration directory to search for tnsnames.ora
+    DPY-4027: no configuration directory specified

 When creating a standalone connection or connection pool the equivalent internal extraction is done automatically when a value is passed to the ``dsn``